box/mojito/docs/_docs/guides/002-install_springboot3.md

 ---
 layout: doc
-title:  "Installation and Setup (Spring Boot 2 on master)"
+title:  "Installation and Setup (Spring Boot 3 on master)"
 categories: guides
-permalink: /docs/guides/install-springboot2/
+permalink: /docs/guides/install-springboot3/
 ---

 ## Installation

-No binaries are available for the `Spring Boot 2` at the moment.
+No binaries are available for the `Spring Boot 3` at the moment.
 It should be built from the `master` branch.

 Assuming `Java 17` is installed, `./mvnw install -DskipTests` should be enough to build the `jar` files.

-For detail instructions on development environement setup, [see here]({{ site.url }}/docs/guides/open-source-contributors/).
+For detail instructions on development environment setup, [see here]({{ site.url }}/docs/guides/open-source-contributors/).

 ### Using Executable Jars